coryshain/cdr/docs/source/getting_started.rst

 The above call will permutation test pairwise differences in mean squared error on test data for all unique pairs of models defined in ``experiment.ini``.

-In addition to these core utilities, the ``convolve`` convolves the input predictors using the fitted DTSR data transform and saves the data table, and ``make_plots`` generates IRF plots with some degree of customization afforded by the command line arguments.
+In addition to these core utilities, ``convolve`` convolves the input predictors using the fitted DTSR data transform and saves the data table, and ``make_plots`` generates IRF plots with basic customization as permitted by the command line arguments.